StevenClontz/sttm2025/slides/Slides.md

 ## Seeking: Special Session organizers for SumTopo 2026

-SumTopo 2026 will be in Split, Croatia!
+SumTopo 2026 will be in Split, Croatia from July 13-17!
 We're seeking organizers for a special session in General and Set-Theoretic Topology.
 Email <steven@clontz.org> to volunteer or visit [Clontz.org/SumTopo](https://clontz.org/sumtopo) to learn more.